 So, investing in your scene description is a no-brainer!
 But there’s no ‘right’ way to write scene description, just multiple wrong ways … Are you doing any of these top 5 mistakes?
 Check it out:

 1) Too much ‘black on the page’

 That said, it’s easy to see why this happens.
 B2W has got a real beef with the phrase ‘scene description’.
 It presents the idea screenwriters are supposed to be DESCRIBING stuff, after all!
-But scene description is SCENE ACTION.
+But we should be thinking about visuals.
 We need to change our mindsets on this, to achieve visual writing.
 MORE: 1 Wrong Belief That’s Destroying Your Scene Description

 2) Too much white stuff

 Of course, we’re human beings … Say ‘too much black’ is an issue and writers will swing right to the other side of the pendulum!
 When there’s too much ‘white stuff’ (ewww), this refers to the fact there’s too much dialogue and scene description is MISSING altogether.
 Eeek!
 Like anything, writing great scene description is about balance.
 This IS a visual medium, after all!